Tanzania’s leader denies COVID. Now countrymen push back.

 Tanzania has tried to be an island since April, when the East African country of 60 million people stopped updating its number of virus infections at 509 cases.
 Some health officials who questioned Magufuli’s stance that COVID-19 had been defeated were fired.
 The government promoted international tourism, eager to avoid the economic pain of neighbors who imposed lockdowns and curfews.

+The president even praised Chinese Foreign Minister Wang Yi for not wearing a face mask during a visit this month, calling it another sign that Tanzania is free of the virus.

-But the pandemic has returned to the spotlight in Tanzania as the world focuses on the arrival of COVID-19 vaccines.
+But pandemic concerns have returned to the spotlight in Tanzania as the world focuses on the arrival of COVID-19 vaccines.

 While other African countries seek millions of doses, Magufuli this week accused people who had been vaccinated overseas of bringing the virus back into Tanzania.
 He also questioned whether the vaccines work.